dy/piezo/README.md

 mult(108) // 216

-// array is a number pointer to memory const arrValues = new Float64Array(__memory, arr.value, 3)
+// array is a number pointer to memory const arrValues = new Float64Array(memory, arr.value, 3)
 ```

 ## Motivation

-Audio processing doesn't have general cross-platform solution, many environments lack audio features.
+Audio processing isn't cross-platform, various environments lack audio features.
-JS _Web Audio API_ in particular is not suitable for audio purposes: unpredictable pauses, glitches and so on.
-It's better handled in worklet with WASM.<br/>
+_Web Audio API_ has unpredictable pauses, glitches and so on, so audio is better handled in WASM worklet.<br/>
-_lino_ addresses these points, making audio code more accessible and robust.

-That's personal attempt to rethink some JS parts and secure language ground.
-Someone may find it a line noise, but I find it beautiful.
+_lino_ is personal take on what would no-bs language would look like.

 <!--
 It targets browsers, [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, Python, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) etc.<br/>